mono/website/docs/debug+profile/debug/index.md

     IP 0x817f42a at offset 0x52 of method System.Collections.Hashtable:GetHash (object) (0x817f3d8 0x817f43b)
     $2 = void

-Sometimes you will want to produce a complete dump of all the managed names from within gdb, this can be achived with a gdb macro, put this in your .gdbinit file in your HOME directory:
+Sometimes you will want to produce a complete dump of all the managed names from within gdb, this can be achieved with a gdb macro, put this in your .gdbinit file in your HOME directory:

     define mono_backtrace
      select-frame 0